d1manson/waveform/README.md

 #### Screenshots
 Example view of the whole application, with a few things labeled:
-![screenshot](/screenshot1.png "screenshot with labels") Note that this screenshot is a little out of date as the button panel has been converted into a toolbar along the top of the page.
+![screenshot](/screenshot1.png "screenshot with labels")

 Some screenshots of individual features: